AztecProtocol/gregoswap/README.md

 This will start a local Aztec node on `http://localhost:8080`.

 **Note**: Keep this terminal running while developing.
-The sandbox must be running for contract deployment and local testing.
+The local node must be running for contract deployment and local testing.

 #### 2. Compile Contracts